 With equity release, you can gift money to your children and grandchildren as an early inheritance.
-This is a good way to see your beneficiaries use their inheritance during your lifetime, such as paying towards a wedding or the deposit for a house.
+This is a good way to see your beneficiaries use their inheritance during your lifetime.
+For example, paying towards a wedding or the deposit for a house.

 If you want to give financial help to a member of your family on a short-term basis, a retirement interest-only mortgage is possibly a better idea.
 You can release a small amount of cash from the equity built up in your home and the loan can be repaid after a short period.
 Check with the lender that this can be done under the terms of the mortgage.